WouterKlein/plant-humanities/docs/dragon_tree/README.md

 	url="https://www.biodiversitylibrary.org/pageimage/51906905"
 	fit="contain">
 <param ve-image
-	title="This image of the _draco arbor_ is the same as in Gerard's herbal, probably being the only illustration available in England at the time.
+	title="This image of the _draco arbor_ is the same as in Gerard’s herbal, probably being the only illustration available in England at the time.
 John Parkinson, _Theatrum Botanicum_, (London, 1640), 1532." url="https://www.biodiversitylibrary.org/pageimage/56601428"
 	fit="contain">